HeRCLab/nocsim/doc/TCL.md

 * **spawn** -- a flit is *spawned* when it's origin node creates it via the `inject` command.
-* **inject** -- a flit is *injected* when it is transmitted from it's origin node (a PE) to a router without being back routing
+* **inject** -- a flit is *injected* when it is transmitted from it's origin node (a PE) to a router without being backrouted.
+* **dequeue** -- a flit is *dequeued* when it is transmitted from it's origin node (a PE) to a router, regardless of weather it is backrouted or not.
 * **backroute** -- `nocsim` simulates backpressure by counting any event where a flit is transmitted back to it's origin node (a PE) from an immediately adjacent router (i.e. if the router lacks the buffer or outgoing link capacity to handle the flit this tick).
 When backrouting occurs, the backrouted flit is installed at the head, rather than the tail of the outgoing flit queue from it's origin node (i.e. it continues to be "first in line").
 Backrouting still counts as a "hop".
+The total number of times backrouting has occurred is the total number of dequeue events less the total number of inject events.
 * **hop** -- any tick where a specific flit travels between two adjacent nodes.
 * **instrument** -- a TCL procedure called in response to a specific event occurring within the simulation.